MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cqd-intelligent-media-quality-classifiers.md

 ## Local and remote classifiers

-The intelligent media classifiers, whether for Conference or P2P calls, are segmented into two primary categories: Local and Remote.
+The intelligent media quality classifiers, whether for Conference or P2P calls, are segmented into two primary categories: Local and Remote.

 - **Local classifiers** are tailored to evaluate the end-point user's call experience, addressing concerns stemming from inbound streams or local device capabilities and limitations.
 - **Remote classifiers** encompass issues originating from the other endpoint(s) of the call, offering a comprehensive perspective on the overall call quality.